isabella232/experience-manager-assets-essentials.en/help/deploy-administer.md

    *Figure: [!DNL Assets Essentials] card in [!DNL Admin Console].*

-1. Add yourself as an administrator to the `AEM Assets Essentials - Cloud Manager` product in the [!DNL Cloud Manager].
+1. Add yourself as an administrator to the `AEM Assets Essentials - Cloud Manager` product profile in the [!DNL Admin Console].
 Instead of yourself, you can add another member of your organization or you can add more than one administrator.

 1. Click ![add icon](assets/do-not-localize/add-icon.svg) to [!UICONTROL Select product profiles], and then select [!UICONTROL Deployment Manager - Assets Essentials] as the **[!UICONTROL product profile]**.
 The user added in this step receives an email from Adobe with access to [!DNL Cloud Manager] and can do the deployment.